 How is peripheral neuropathy diagnosed?

-Your health care provider will use an array of methods, including full body exams and electrodiagnostic testing (such as electromyography and nerve conduction studies).
+Your health care provider will use an array of methods, including full body exams, blood tests and electrodiagnostic testing (such as electromyography and nerve conduction studies).
 Imaging (such as an MRI and ultrasound) can rule out other possibilities.
 However, there are more than 100 different types of peripheral neuropathy.

 “There are many different types of peripheral neuropathy, each with its own set of symptoms and prognosis,” Dr. Sollenberger said.
 “Your provider will likely need to collaborate with other specialists to diagnose your condition.”